sing-group/GC4S/gc4s/EXAMPLES.md

 GC4S examples
 =============

 In this section you can find different examples of GC4S components.
-Code for all examples is provided at the `org.sing_group.gc4s.demo` package.
+Code for all examples is provided at the `gc4s-demo` module.

 JHeatMap
 --------